Canop/coolor/README.md

 Be warned that the ANSI range is limited and that not all intuitive operations will give good results.

+Coolor doesn't contain functions to print on the terminal, but the colors can be used in other crates.
+There's an optional [feature](features.md) for conversion from and into [Crossterm](https://github.com/crossterm-rs/crossterm) colors.

 ## Included Examples

 ### ansi-variations